-When you buy a trademark from us, we begin by finding out more about your plans for the brand, and help you decide which trademark classes your application should cover.
-Most clients also purchase an evaluation, which means we do a trademark search covering the UK trademark register, and the register of EU Trademarks and give an opinion on your trademark alerting you to any problems your application may encounter.
+When you purchase a trademark service from us, we begin by finding out more about your plans for the brand and help you decide which trademark classes your application should cover.

-It’s possible to reserve a trademark for up to five years before using it, and once your trademark is registered in the UK, your protection can last indefinitely, as long as you continue to use it and renew your registration every 10 years.
+It’s possible to reserve a trademark for up to five years before using it.
+Once your trademark is registered in the UK, your protection can last indefinitely.
+You must continue to use it and renew your registration every 10 years.

-If you will be selling goods and services outside the EU, for example via your e-commerce site, then registering a UK trademark may be a good starting point combined with more thorough international searching.
-You can extend your protection to other territories such as the EU later, keeping the priority of your original UK application filing date.
+You can extend your protection to other territories later, keeping the priority (filing date) of your original UK application.
 Find out more about International Trademarks and the Madrid Protocol.

 Get started with a free trademark search by entering the trademark you would like to register into the form on the right hand side of this page.